-Now, you can pay the proverbial “arm and a leg” for wide-aperture, prime lenses as well as zoom lenses, so where are the bargains?
+Now, you can pay the proverbial “arm and a leg” for wide aperture, prime lenses as well as zoom lenses, so where are the bargains?
 First of all, every camera maker has a standard lens—that is a lens of around 50mm focal length.
 These have been around for a long time and the quality is good.
-One example in the Canon range is the Canon 50 mm f1.8 often mentioned as the best bang for your buck.
+One example in the Canon range is the Canon 50mm f/1.8, often mentioned as the best bang for your buck.
 But there’s a downside.
 The construction is, well, a kind word is cheap—it’s plastic almost everywhere.
 The focusing is pretty old-style and the manual focusing ring is skimpy.
 But the glass is top-notch, and this lens with its wide aperture is well up to the standard of my full frame DSLR and is a great portrait lens with a crop sensor camera.
-And it’s very light, so you can carry it all day long and if an accident should happen, you can replace it for about $100.00.
+And it’s very light, so you can carry it all day long and if an accident should happen, you can replace it for about $100.

 How can we use our lenses to get super-sharp photos?
-There’s bad news, good news and even better news.
+There’s bad news, good news, and even better news.
 The bad news is that even if you’ve chosen good lenses, you won’t get sharp photos if you don’t use them properly.
 The good news is that if you use even halfway decent lenses, with proper care you can get sharp pictures, and the even better news is that if you choose and use your lenses wisely, you have a great chance of super-sharp photos.
 I’m going to be honest.
 Photography is pretty easy if you just snap on auto everything, but if you want to get to the next level, it takes some effort.
-Using your lenses is crucial, and I’m going to concentrate on these two vital areas: “Finding the Sweet Spot” and “Focusing – Auto and Manual”.
+Using your lenses is crucial, and I’m going to concentrate on these two vital areas: finding the sweet spot and focusing.
 The first thing is to have a good look at your lenses and make sure you know what the good and bad points are.
 Even the best lenses are imperfect.
-So let’s go to the Sweet Spot first.

 Diffraction is quite a complicated concept, but briefly it means that straight rays of light do not like being pushed through little holes.
 They react badly, and your pictures will be blurred and soft.
 All this means that somewhere between the maximum and minimum aperture, there’s an aperture that will give you the best definition.
-In most lenses, this is two or three stops down from the maximum, so somewhere round about f5.6, f8 or f11 will give you the best definition.
+In most lenses, this is two or three stops down from the maximum, so somewhere around f/5.6, f/8, or f/11 will give you the best definition.
 If you read reliable lens reviews, you’ll probably see a diagram that shows you the sweet spot aperture.
 This shouldn’t stop you from using other apertures when you need to, but it’s worth understanding that you’ll lose some sharpness.